What’s the difference between Sudan and South Sudan?

 Sudan-Darfur-South-Sudan-map-Oxfam-America-4.14.png

-Are you confused about what’s going on in Sudan?
-How about South Sudan?
-Do you know the difference between the two countries?
+Here's what you need to know about what’s going on in Sudan and South Sudan, and the difference between the two countries.

 Until 2011, they were one country.
 That year, following decades of civil war, the southern section seceded, becoming one of the world’s newest nations: South Sudan.
-Here’s a short primer on this troubled region and what Oxfam is doing to help.
+Here’s a short primer on this region and what Oxfam is doing to help people affected by conflict in Sudan and South Sudan.

 Sudan’s western region of Darfur has suffered from decades of political marginalization and economic neglect by successive national governments, leaving an estimated 7.5 million people—almost a quarter of the country’s total population– impoverished